varya/bem-articles-tmp/start-from-project-stub.en.md

 https://gist.github.com/4177229

-Then, make your pages to take blocks from the block level provided by the library You can do this by tuning bundle configuration in `desktop.bundles/.bem/level.js`.
+Then, make your pages take blocks from the block level provided by that library.
+Do this by tuning a bundle configuration in `desktop.bundles/.bem/level.js`.

     exports.getConfig = function() {